folinimarc/os_gis_sandbox/README.md

 JupyterLab-GeoEnv is very useful beyond the scope of just being a sandbox.
 It might be interesting to use it as general environment to perform Python geoprocessing.
-Because of this we provide the image on GitHub registry for download so you can download and run it with a single command without cloning the repository or worrying about building the image yourself.
+Because of this we provide the image on GitHub registry for download, so you can download and run it with a single command without cloning the repository or worrying about building the image yourself.

 Select a path on your system you want to be accessible through JupyterLab and